noeltock/hammy/readme.txt

 == Changelog ==

+= 1.2 =

+* Fixed readme.txt typo's
+* Added title attribute to images
+* Updated WPThumb to latest

 = 1.1 =

-* Add Lazy Loading
+* Add Lazy Loading with the help of @jacquesletesson
-* Clean up code a bit
+* Clean up code to conform to WP standards more
+* Latest version of WPThumb

 = 1.0 =